 This mainly comes up in fantasy – maybe it’s a spell, a character name, a country, a line of dialogue in a fictional language.
 But it’s just… not constructed right somehow.

 I loved Christopher Paolini’s The Inheritance Cycle when I was younger, but if I skim through the prologue of Eragon again now this is one of the things that pops out at me.
 ‘The Shade jumped out from behind the tree, raised his right hand, and shouted, “Garjzla!”’

 Garjzla?
 What the hell is that?

 OK, the Ancient Language isn’t English and doesn’t have to follow the exact same pronunciation style, granted.
-But ‘brisingr’ is another word in it, and it has the courtesy to be readable.
-Or he could’ve been inspired by French, and shoved way too many voweuls ein theeire.
-At least it wouldn’t be a mess of consonants.
+But ‘brisingr’ is another word in it, and it just works better.

 Difficulty for the sake of it

 I can take some difficulty in form and language for the sake of a good effect.
 Jon McGregor does some cool stuff, Infinite Jest is my jam, I liked Woolf’s To The Lighthouse, that sort of thing.